Care Work Projects

 It is very important to check with your doctor exactly what vaccinations and or immunisations you should have done for a particular country, especially if it’s a developing nation.
 For your doctor to fully understand your requirements you will usually have to know which part of a specific country you’ll be visiting.
 For example, some areas of Cambodia are safe from malaria, while other areas are not.

-Work with Travellers Worldwide and give care to children with mental, physical or emotional disabilites who are very much in need of love and attention.
-Based in the bustling town of Maduari, Southern India, you will discover a new culture while supporting these adorable but often forgotten about children.
+Work with children with mental, physical or emotional disabilities who are very much in need of love and attention.
+Support the kids with Travellers Worldwide.

 This amazing opportunity with PoD works with children who have had a very difficult start in life and help the children’s home to provide them with a safe environment.